2022 Conference Program: Friday, February 18

 April Djakoniya, SRAS

-Maria Shardakova, University of Indiana-Bloomington
+Maria Shardakova, Indiana University Bloomington

 Olga Thomason, University of Georgia